23-MDDN342/project-1-parameterised-space-igotthisaccountforuni/README.md

 ### 2023 MDDN342 Project 1: Parameterised Space
 Changed idea a couple times.
 Now am doing a busy packing line.
 This means I can use more repeated elements and have a more dynamic display than my previous concept.

-The fundamental movements haven't changed much but I have made it so noise is incorporated in each row
+The fundamental movements haven't changed much but I have made it so noise is incorporated in each row.

-you wanted depth, you got depth
+Shading has been added along with content of each box.